Navigation of a Quadratic Potential with Ellipsoidal Obstacles: Potential, Obstacles, Navigation Functions

-The latter is possible to do since superlevelsets of concave functions are convex sets \cite{boyd2004convex}.
-The navigation problem we want to solve is one in which the agent stays in the interior of the workspace at all times, does not collide with any obstacle and approaches the goal at least asymptotically.
-For a formal specification we define the free space as the complement of the obstacle set relative to the workspace,
+The navigation problem we want to solve is one in which the agent stays in the interior of the workspace at all times, does not collide with any obstacle, and approaches the goal at least asymptotically.